onqtam/headjack/src/messages.md

 signal/noise ratio - message types & why we shouldn't wait for AI classification

-- fallback/default presentation/rendering - how to display content if an interface doesn't support a new activity type
+- fallback/default presentation/rendering - how to display content if an application doesn't support a new activity type

 tag type: disprove/correct - to combat misinformation & help crowdsource truth?